The workplace and knowing your rights

 • Dealing with discriminatory behaviour at work

-• Leaving employment; a whistle-stop tour of unfair dismissal, constructive dismissal, fair capability dismissal and medical retirement
+• Leaving employment, a whistle-stop tour of unfair dismissal, constructive dismissal, fair capability dismissal and medical retirement

 If you can’t make the session live, don’t worry as we will be recording the presentation and will make it available to watch again for all those registering in advance.